esatterwhite/gourcify/README.md

 ## Gourcify

-Convery a directory of git repos into a single history to rendered by [gource][]
+Convert a directory of git repos into a single history to rendered by [gource][]

 ## Requirements